We have been closely involved in work in the Philippines for over 20 years. Through our local Network Firm, we provide the full range of IP services.

 Because the Philippines is a party to the Berne Convention on the Protection of Literary and Artistic Works, the works of the nationals of member states, and works first published in a Berne Union country, will be automatically protected.

-We work with local law firm Baranda & Associates in the Philippines who have extensive experience in copyright protection and enforcement.
+The local team has extensive experience in copyright protection and enforcement.

 The increased attention devoted to anti-counterfeiting in the Philippines has paid dividends for Baranda & Associates, an affiliate of Rouse.World Trademark Review 1000 2015 - Philippines